Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

 \subsection{Unpunctured inertia}

 We now give the last of the properties that will turn out to be necessary for the existence of good moduli spaces.

-\begin{defn} We say that a noetherian algebraic stack has \emph{unpunctured inertia} if for any closed point $x \in |\cX|$ and versal deformation $p \co (U,u) \to (\cX, x)$, where $U$ is the spectrum of a local ring with closed point $u$, each connected component of the inertia group scheme $\Aut_{\cX}(p) \to U$ has non-empty intersection with the fiber over $u$. \end{defn}
+\begin{defn} We say that a noetherian algebraic stack has \emph{unpunctured inertia} if for any closed point $x \in |\cX|$ and any {formally} smooth morphism $p \co (U,u) \to (\cX, x)$, where $U$ is the spectrum of a local ring {of a smooth neighborhood of $x$} with closed point $u$, each connected component of the inertia group scheme $\Aut_{\cX}(p) \to U$ has non-empty intersection with the fiber over $u$. \end{defn}

 \begin{remark} The condition of unpuncturedness is related to the property of purity of the morphism $\Aut_{\cX}(p) \to U$ as defined in \cite[\S 3.3]{raynaud-gruson} and further studied in \cite[\spref{0CV5}]{stacks-project}.
-If $U$ is the spectrum of a strictly henselian local ring, then purity requires that if $s \in U$ is {\it any} point and $\gamma$ is an associated point in the fiber $\Aut_{\cX}(p)_s$, then the closure of $\gamma$ in $\Aut_{\cX}(p)$ has non-empty intersection with the fiber over $u$. \end{remark}
+If $U$ is the spectrum of a strictly henselian local ring, then purity requires that if $s \in U$ is {\it any} point and $\gamma$ is an associated point in the fiber $\Aut_{\cX}(p)_s$, then the closure of $\gamma$ in $\Aut_{\cX}(p)$ has non-empty intersection with the fiber over the closed point $u$ of $U$. \end{remark}

 In \Cref{S:unpunctured}, we will provide valuative criteria which can be used to verify that a stack has unpunctured inertia.
 In this section though, we provide only a few situations in which this condition is easy to check.